 8. Consider Your Timing

 Instead of asking “What’s on fire today?,” your business leaders want to proactively manage risks and seek out blind spots.
-As I wrote in this previous blog post, the best time to find out if there is a shortage of key roles is long before a factory fails to meet production or when an ER wait time has entered its fourth hour.
+The best time to find out if there is a shortage of key roles is long before a factory fails to meet production or when an ER wait time has entered its fourth hour.
 Is your recruitment pipeline full enough to meet your hiring plan?
 Your CEO probably wants to know now if revenues will be impacted by a talent shortfall, not whenever the monthly report comes out.

 9. Include Red Indicators to Flag Potential Issues